lauraikon/IKON-documentation/theory/ikon-language.md

 ### Time-related Words

+IKON has the most relevant words to express time using various semantic-graphical strategies:
 Includes: day, night, morning, afternoon, evening, today, tomorrow, yesterday, week, weekend, month, year, seasons, hours, minutes, seconds.

 ### Adverbs of Time

-- Represented with timeline + clock classifier
+The adverbs of time are designed with a timeline + the clock as a qualifying element (classifier).
-- Describe when or how often an action happens
+They describe when an action takes place or how frequently it happens.

 ---